 Chairman, Quality Online Research Pty Ltd / CEO, Australia Online Research / Chairman, Research Panel.

-Brian is currently a fellow of the Australian Market Research Society and QPMR accredited, an Honorary Life Fellow of the International Marketing Institute of Australia, a full member of ESOMAR, and for the past 7 years the Australian representative of ESOMAR; former president of the Council of Marketing Services Associations and Research Associations; former national chairman of the Market Research Society of Australia for four years and chairman of its NSW Division for two years, and Past President of AMSRO and currently on its committee, responsible for Quality Standards.
+Brian is a fellow of the Australian Market Research Society and is QPMR accredited, an Honorary Life Fellow of the International Marketing Institute of Australia, a full member of ESOMAR, and a previous Australian representative of ESOMAR for 7 years.
+He was National Chairman of the Market Research Society of Australia for four years, President of AMSRO and is currently on its committee responsible for Quality Standards.

 The world is advancing technology at an alarming pace and the need for speed, depth, reduced costs and self-learning abounds.
 MR is taking longer and longer when compared to the client’s internal analytics teams.
 It is not uncommon for larger clients to have over 100 data scientists crunching away on databases and modelling client interactions in Australia alone.
 Coupled with human analysts are an increasing incidence of AI algorithms which really speed analytics up.
 There is a bit of a way to go in terms of closing the loop of what MR offers and what transaction analytics offer, but that gap is closing fast!